HeadphoneDent/SpotifyExtractor/README.md

 -   **Metadata Extraction**: Retrieves metadata for each song, including the title, artist, and album.
 -   **Duplicate Handling**: Skips songs that have already been downloaded.
 -   **Playlist Support**: Downloads all songs from several playlists at once.

-## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request to help improve the project.